NigelGee/AFMessageUI/README.md

 A package to wrap UIKit Email and Message in a ViewModifier for SwiftUI. `isPresented` and `toRecipients` are required, however for Email, you can have `subject` and the main `body` of email as well as CC and BCC recipients nad Messages `body` is optional.
 Also added the option to have onDismiss method/closure.
 It will handle if a devices can send email and give error sheet if so.

 - **Important:** This will not send an email/messages.
 It will present the email/message composer and user has the option to send the email/message or cancel it.
-- **Note** onDismiss closure will run even if email is not sent/canceled or device does not handle emails/messages.
+- **Note:** onDismiss closure will run even if email is not sent/canceled or device does not handle emails/messages.

 1. Add to Swift Package Manager
 2. Import AFMeesageUI
 3. Add Modifier `.mailSheet(isPresented: toRecipients)` and or `.messageSheet(isPresented: toRecipients)`

 ```swift
 import AFMessageUI
 import SwiftUI